Teriks/pake/docs/source/taskexceptions.rst

     def test(ctx):
         # pake.SubpakeException is raised because
         # 'subfolder/pakefile.py' raises an exception inside a task
-        # and returns with a non 0 exit code.
+        # and returns with a non-zero exit code.

         # Silent prevents the pakefiles output from being printed
         # to the task IO queue, keeping the output short for this example